hashicorp/vagrant/.github/ISSUE_TEMPLATE.md

 ### Debug output
 Provide a link to a GitHub Gist containing the complete debug output: https://www.vagrantup.com/docs/other/debugging.html.
+The debug output should be very long.
 Do NOT paste the debug output in the issue, just paste the link to the Gist.

 ### Expected behavior
 What should have happened?